The 20 best design gifts under $20

 $12.95 at Field Notes

 If there’s one thing that 2018 taught us, it’s that no data is safe or sacred–a good case for putting the important stuff in analog, the old-fashioned way, with paper and pen.
-This limited-edition set from Field Notes comes with three pocket-size notebooks in a stealth “Urban Gray,” as well as a fun cipher wheel for encoding your most precious secrets.
+This limited-edition set from Field Notes comes with three pocket-size notebooks in a stealth “Urban Gray.
+Year-long subscriptions ($97/year) come with a fun cipher wheel for encoding your most precious secrets.

 Binchotan charcoal water purifying sticks by Morihata